Thorium-based nuclear power: History

-In 2009, science writer Richard Martin stated that Weinberg, who was director at Oak Ridge and primarily responsible for the MSRE, lost his job as director because he championed development of thorium reactors.
-Weinberg himself recalls this period:
+In 2009, science writer Richard Martin claimed that Weinberg, who was director at Oak Ridge and primarily responsible for the MSRE, lost his job as director because he championed development of thorium reactors.

-[Congressman] Chet Holifield was clearly exasperated with me, and he finally blurted out, "Alvin, if you are concerned about the safety of reactors, then I think it may be time for you to leave nuclear energy."
-I was speechless.
-But it was apparent to me that my style, my attitude, and my perception of the future were no longer in tune with the powers within the AEC.

 At the time, Martin claimed that Weinberg's unwillingness to sacrifice potentially safe nuclear power for the benefit of military uses forced him to retire.
 However, in his 2012 book SuperFuel, Martin refuted the idea that thorium was rejected by the AEC because of the desire for weapons production:

 The theory is now repudiated not only by more circumspect scientists like Jess Gehin, a senior program manager for reactor technology at Oak Ridge, but by many in the thorium movement.
 The evidence that Shaw and the AEC killed the MSBR specifically because it wasn't an efficient producer of weapons-grade plutonium is thin.
 But that misses the point.

+Others, including nuclear engineer Nick Touran, have agreed that thorium was not deprioritized due to a focus on weaponization.
+Touran wrote that "when MSRs were finally given their chance in the 1950s and 60s, their (non-existent) inability to make bombs was not to blame for the cancellation".
+Touran also called out Martin's 2009 article for promoting this myth.
+Similarly, Jess Gehin, a senior manager at Oak Ridge and professor at the University of Tennessee, criticized Martin's book SuperFuel for confusing the benefits of the liquid fluoride thorium reactor design with benefits intrinsic to thorium itself and for many incorrect technical claims.

 Even after the cancellation of the MSRE, thorium research continued.
-Admiral Hyman Rickover, the developer of naval nuclear propulsion and head of the U.S. Naval Reactors office, had pushed for a thorium-fueled breeder project since 1963 and organized the construction of a light-water breeder reactor (LWBR) project in 1976.
+Admiral Hyman Rickover, the developer of naval nuclear propulsion and head of the US Naval Reactors office, had pushed for a thorium-fueled breeder project since 1963 and organized the construction of a light-water breeder reactor (LWBR) project.
 First reaching criticality on August 26, 1977, this project successfully turned the Shippingport Atomic Power Station, the first peacetime nuclear power plant, into a demonstration ^{232}Th−^{233}U breeder reactor.
 After successful operation until 1982, the reactor was found to have a breeding ratio of 1.4%.